-- Full- and part-time admins
+- Teams with a mix of full- and part-time DAM admins

-Since emails can be saved and referenced, this is an ideal conduit to introduce users to new features or reinforce best practices.
-Other topics:
+Since emails can be saved for future reference, they can be a great way to introduce users to new features or reinforce best practices.

 - Updated logo registrations